Ninjalah/SaibaRobo/README.md

 * **AI**: If damaged/low on ammo, can pick up health and/or ammo packs to use against the player.
 Only picks up ammo if out of ammo, only picks up health if in critical condition (while running away from player, for example).

 * **Mechanic**: Cyborg brains are jackable, meaning the player can obtain information from fallen Cyborgs.
-This will reveal the location of items/monsters that the Cyborg knows about (has seen before?).
+This will reveal the location of items/monsters that the Cyborg knows about (has seen before?) through the fog-of-war.
 Also reveals some information about the Cyborg personally (remnants of human life, duration employed as a military cyborg, likes/dislikes, etc.).

 Robotic Enemies
 * **AI**: Relentlessly pursue player until destruction.